 J.L.
 Mackie (1977) famously criticizes this picture of moral properties in his extended argument against the objectivity of ethics.
 Mackie claims to find something like it in the work of a number of historical figures, including Kant and Sidgwick, but his clearest presentation of the picture comes in his remarks about Plato.
 Mackie writes: “In Plato’s theory the Forms, and in particular the Form of the Good, are eternal, extra-mental, realities.
 They are a very central structural element in the fabric of the world.
 But it is held also that just knowing them or ‘seeing’ them will not merely tell men what to do but will ensure that they do it, overruling any contrary inclinations.
 The philosopher-kings in the Republic can, Plato thinks, be trusted with unchecked power because their education will have given them knowledge of the Forms.
 Being acquainted with the Forms of the Good and Justice and Beauty and the rest they will, by this knowledge alone, without any further motivation, be impelled to pursue and promote these ideals” (Mackie 1977, 23–24).

 Certain features of Plato’s picture of moral motivation—or at least Mackie’s characterization of it—merit attention.
-First, as Mackie construes Plato’s view, moral motivation springs directly and entirely from moral properties themselves.
-Those properties move an agent to act, and they do so unaided by any additional source of motivation; their motivational power is wholly intrinsic, depending on no desire or disposition of the individual herself.
-Second, moral properties not only motivate entirely on their own: they provide overriding motivation.
-Of course, their motivational power depends on an individual's grasping or apprehending them.
-Once an agent does apprehend them, however, their motivating power overcomes any opposing desires or inclinations.
+First, as Mackie construes Plato’s view, moral motivation springs directly and entirely from grasping the presence of the moral properties themselves.
+Apprehension of these properties move an agent to act, and to do so unaided by any additional source of motivation; their motivational power depends on no desire or disposition of the individual herself.
+Second, apprehension of moral properties not only motivates on its own: it provides overriding motivation.
+Once an agent does apprehends them, their motivating power overcomes any opposing desires or inclinations.

 In maintaining, as he does, that Plato’s theory of the Forms depicts what objective values would have to be like, Mackie, in effect, subscribes to (and attributes to Plato) a view called existence internalism.
 According to existence internalism, a necessary connection exists between having a certain normative status and motivation.
-A state of affairs couldn’t be good, for example, unless it, or at least apprehension of it, was capable of motivating, though it need not motivate overridingly.
+A state of affairs couldn’t be good, for example, unless apprehension of it was capable of motivating, though it need not motivate overridingly.
 If an individual apprehends something and fails to be moved, then ceteris paribus, it isn’t good.
 As Mackie describes Plato’s view, objective values provide overriding motivation, and so the view reflects a particularly strong form of existence internalism.
-The internalist character of Mackie’s Platonic picture curiously aligns it with contemporary views that similarly accept existence internalism, while holding that the capacity for motivation in fact depends on a preexisting desire.
+According to that form of existence internalism, a state of affairs wouldn’t be good or valuable unless apprehension of it would provide overriding motivation.
+The internalist character of Mackie’s Platonic picture curiously aligns it with contemporary views that similarly accept forms of existence internalism, while holding that the capacity for motivation in fact depends on a preexisting desire.
 Consider a view about reasons associated most prominently with Bernard Williams (1981).
-According to what is called internalism about reasons or reasons internalism, it is necessarily the case that if an individual has a reason to do an action, he must be able to be motivated to do that action.
-On Williams’ view, in order to be motivated, an individual must have a desire.
-Roughly speaking, then, if a consideration does not motivate a person given her current desires or “motivational set,” it cannot be a reason for her to act.
-Both the views of Williams and of Mackie’s Plato posit a necessary connection between normative status and motivation, but the former view makes normative status depend, in a way the latter view would flatly reject, on an individuals' subjective motives.
+According to what is called internalism about reasons or reasons internalism, necessarily, if an individual has a reason to do an action, he must be able to be motivated to do that action.
+On Williams’ view, in order to be motivated, an individual must have some motivating attitude in her current “motivational set.”
+Roughly speaking, then, if a consideration does not motivate a person given her current desires or motivational set, it cannot be a reason for her to act.
+Both the views of Williams and of Mackie’s Plato posit a necessary connection between normative status and motivation, but the former view makes normative status depend, in a way the latter view would flatly reject, on an individual’s subjective motives.

 Whether or not there are any properties or entities with anything like the powers Mackie describes, it is a mistake to suppose that moral realists and objectivists must be committed to their existence.
-No realist or objectivist need think that moral properties, or facts about their instantiation, will, when apprehended, overridingly move all persons regardless of their circumstances, including their cognitive and motivational makeup.
+No realist or objectivist need think that moral properties, or facts about their instantiation, will, when apprehended, be sufficient to motivate all persons regardless of their circumstances, including their cognitive and motivational makeup.
+And realists certainly need not take the view that Mackie ascribes to Plato, that seeing objective values will ensure that one acts, “overruling any contrary inclination” (Mackie 1977,23).
 An individual might grasp a moral fact, for example, but suffer from temporary irrationality or weakness of will; she might be free of such temporary defects but possess a more indelible motivational makeup that impedes or defeats the motivating power of moral facts.
 Any plausible account of moral motivation will, and must, acknowledge these sources of motivational failure; and any plausible analysis of moral properties must allow for them.
-Even those realists or objectivists who maintain that all rational and motivationally unimpaired persons will be moved by moral facts need not think they will be overridingly moved.
+Even those realists or objectivists who maintain that all rational and motivationally unimpaired persons will be moved by moral facts need not think they will be overridingly indefeasibly motivated.
 As already noted, regardless of their views with respect to broader metaethical questions, contemporary philosophers do not take any position on the precise strength of moral motivation—with the qualification (alluded to earlier) that they reject, apparently universally, the idea that moral motivation is ordinarily overriding.